cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-`startFlushUpgradeHandshake` will set the counterparty last packet send and continue blocking the upgrade from continuing until all in-flight packets have been flushed.
-When the channel is in blocked mode, any packet receive above the counterparty last packet send will be rejected.
+`startFlushUpgradeHandshake` will block the upgrade from continuing until all in-flight packets have been flushed.
 It will set the channel state to `FLUSHING` and block `sendPacket`.
 During this time; `receivePacket`, `acknowledgePacket` and `timeoutPacket` will still be allowed and processed according to the original channel parameters.
 The state machine will set a timer for how long the other side can take before it completes flushing and moves to `FLUSHCOMPLETE`.
 The new proposed upgrade will be stored in the public store for counterparty verification.

 ```typescript
 // startFlushUpgradeHandshake will verify that the channel